PARKERSBURG — West Virginia University at Parkersburg is imparting a brand new experiential studying application for college kids.

 * Work nicely on numerous groups

-* Plan, arrange, prioritize work
+* Plan, arrange, and prioritize work

-* Imagine, create and see connections
+* Imagine, create, and see connections

 * Make choices and clear up issues